daryark/Mealz-FoodDelivery/README.md

 # Mealz-FoodDelivery

-created html&css for pc, working on mobile version
+created html&css for pc, working at mobile version